Applying for cross-campus transfer

 Supplemental materials (optional)

-If you did not have the opportunity to adequately highlight a significant talent, skill and/or ability in other areas of your application, you may submit supplemental materials.
-To do so, please email email@example.com with the subject line "BSI Supplemental Materials: [your name here]."
+If you did not have the opportunity to adequately highlight a significant talent, skill and/or ability in other areas of your application, you may submit supplemental materials with your application.
 Supplemental materials may include:

 - Design project(s)